exoscale/collectd-cloudstack/README.md

 The values collected are :

-* Number of instances : Total
+* Number of instances : Total, Running and Stopped
 * Public IPs: Total and Used
 * Private IPs: Total and Used
 * Memory: Total (with and without over-provisioning), Allocated and Used